FlexCouncil/DDSP-48kHz-Stereo/README.md

 | [**Overview**](#Overview)
 | [**Installation**](#Installation)

 Please note that this version of DDSP has been altered from the original.
 The sample rate is now 48 kHz (was 16 kHz) and it is stereo (was mono.)
-I also introduced a variable render length so you can feed it a loop or phrase.
-I left all the original README information in place because it is general and applies to this version as well.
-You can try out my modifications in this [Colaboratory Demo](https://colab.research.google.com/github/FlexCouncil/DDSP-48kHz-Stereo/blob/master/ddsp/colab/ddsp_48kHz_stereo1.ipynb).
+A variable render length has been introduced so you can feed it a loop or phrase.
+You can try out these modifications in this [Colaboratory Demo](https://colab.research.google.com/github/FlexCouncil/DDSP-48kHz-Stereo/blob/master/ddsp/colab/ddsp_48kHz_stereo1.ipynb).

 ---